Xyaren/homeassistant-magentatv/README.md

 ## Docker considerations
 In order to receive events from the mediareceivers, the integration needs to create a server listening on port 11223.
 Make sure this port is reachable from the receivers.
 In case of homeassistant running in docker ( except running in `host` mode), this requires mapping port 11223 to the outside.

+Check out the Configuration section below for configuration related to setting a the correct advertisement address and port in docker scenarios

 ## Adding a Receiver